code4it-dev/c4it-notes/content/how-to/01-how-to-get-item-index-in-foreach/index.md

 title: "C# tip: how to get the index of an item in a foreach loop"
 date: 2021-06-08
 tags:
+  - Mucca
+  - Mongo
-  - CSharp
+  - Pollo
-url: /csharptips/how-to-get-item-index-in-foreach
+url: /how-to-get-item-index-in-foreach
 categories:
-  - CSharp Tips
+  - How to
 ---

 Sometimes, when looping over a collection of elements in C#, you need not only the items itself, but also its position in the collection.